Gardening with Scott: Guide to Growing Raspberries

 Raspberries are one of the most gratifying foods you can grow.
 They are like nature’s candy—sweet little nuggets you can pop into your mouth for an explosion of juice.
 Unlike candy, raspberries are SmartCarbs, loaded with fiber and low in calories—just 65 in a one-cup serving.
 They’re rich in vitamin C and quercetin, the compound in red wine grapes that’s been associated with decreased risk of cardiovascular diseases and obesity.

-Superfood Saturday: Berries
+Superfood Spotlight: Berries

 Read More